ajorquera/DGT-appointment/README.md

 The cron job just checks every 2-3 hours if there is an appointment available.
 Once it has a slot, it will send me an email.

+You can also check in which offices there are appointments available

 ```
                                 ____
                               /      \